Strilanc/LinqToCollections/ReadMe.txt

 - IEnumerable<T> is costly in time or memory when you need random access to the sequence elements.
 - Several operations become much more efficient (Last and Reverse in particular)

+Why use a new type instead of IList<T>?
+- Mainly the fact that IList<T> has mutating methods.
+Purity being obvious is important.
+- IList<T> also has several unnecessary methods, increasing the size and test surface of implementations.
+- The vain hope that Microsoft will take a hint and split their collection interfaces into smaller pieces (particularly along purity and variance boundaries).

 Why doesn't IRist<T> inherit IList<T> or ICollection<T>?
 - It would prevent covariance (eg. Contains is contravariant)
 - It would pollute the intended-to-be-pure interface with inappropriate mutating methods.